Ode to a Nightingale: Themes

 Responding to this emphasis on pleasure, Albert Guerard, Jr. argues that the poem contains a "longing not for art but a free reverie of any kind.
 The form of the poem is that of progression by association, so that the movement of feeling is at the mercy of words evoked by chance, such words as fade and forlorn, the very words that, like a bell, toll the dreamer back to his sole self."
 However, Fogle points out that the terms Guerard emphasizes are "associational translations" and that Guerard misunderstands Keats's aesthetic.
 After all, the acceptance of the loss of pleasure by the end of the poem is an acceptance of life and, in turn, of death.
 Death was a constant theme that permeated aspects of Keats poetry because he was exposed to death of his family members throughout his life.
 Within the poem, there are many images of death.
 The nightingale experiences a sort of death and even the god Apollo experiences death, but his death reveals his own divine state.
 As Perkins explains, "But, of course, the nightingale is not thought to be literally dying.
 The point is that the deity or the nightingale can sing without dying.
 But, as the ode makes clear, man cannot—or at least not in a visionary way."

 With this theme of a loss of pleasure and inevitable death, the poem, according to Claude Finney, describes "the inadequacy of the romantic escape from the world of reality to the world of ideal beauty".
 Earl Wasserman essentially agrees with Finney, but he extended his summation of the poem to incorporate the themes of Keats's Mansion of Many Apartments when he says, "the core of the poem is the search for the mystery, the unsuccessful quest for light within its darkness" and this "leads only to an increasing darkness, or a growing recognition of how impenetrable the mystery is to mortals."
 With these views in mind, the poem recalls Keats's earlier view of pleasure and an optimistic view of poetry found within his earlier poems, especially Sleep and Poetry, and rejects them.
 This loss of pleasure and incorporation of death imagery lends the poem a dark air, which connects "Ode to a Nightingale" with Keats' other poems that discuss the demonic nature of poetic imagination, including Lamia.
 In the poem, Keats imagines the loss of the physical world and sees himself dead—he uses an abrupt, almost brutal word for it—as a "sod" over which the nightingale sings.
 The contrast between the immortal nightingale and mortal man, sitting in his garden, is made all the more acute by an effort of the imagination.
+The presence of weather is noticeable in the poem, as spring came early in 1819, bringing nightingales all over the heath.